linhaishe/fullstackopencourse/part8/README.md

 Despite its name, GraphQL does not actually have anything to do with databases.
 It does not care how the data is saved.
 The data a GraphQL API uses can be saved into a relational database, document database, or to other servers which a GraphQL server can access with for example REST.

 Let's implement a GraphQL server with today's leading library: [Apollo Server](https://www.apollographql.com/docs/apollo-server/).

+The schema describes two [types](https://graphql.org/learn/schema/#type-system).
+The first type, *Person*, determines that persons have five fields.
+Four of the fields are type *String*, which is one of the [scalar types](https://graphql.org/learn/schema/#scalar-types) of GraphQL.

 ```js
 // In the heart of all GraphQL applications is a schema, which describes the data sent between the client and the server.